pricealexandra/record-shelves/README.md

 | Only add record once to shelf | Defect | A record can be added to a specific shelf multiple times, which leads to jarring behavior when dragging one of the duplicates around or removing it.
 Only one copy of a record should be allowed on a given shelf.
 | Add tests | Debt | The test coverage for the app's functionality is lacking, improve coverage on key interactions. |

+ideas:
+- disable add to shelf if already added

 ## Developing

 In the project directory, you can run: